daniel-vera-g/typo/docs/folders.md

-# Use folders 📙
+# Use folders

 It is possible to separate concerns and use different folders for different topics/chapters.
-This probably helps to keep an overview and be more structured/organized as putting everything in one file 😄.
+This probably helps to keep an overview and be more structured/organized as putting everything in one file.
 For this, you need to:

 1. Create a new file.
 To group same files together, you could use folders